svaksha/pythonidae/QA.md

 # UNITTEST
 - [nupic.regression](https://github.com/numenta/nupic.regression) :: Regression test suite for NuPIC.
+- [Pypete](https://github.com/Artimi/pypete) :: Write python performance tests with this plugin in the traditional nosetests way.
 - [testkraut](https://github.com/neurodebian/testkraut) :: a framework for software testing, that minimizes the overlap with the scopes of unit testing, regression testing, and continuous integration testing.